Will Rodri slot straight into Manchester City's best XI?

 Rodri completed his long-awaited move to the Premier League on Wednesday.
 Joining Manchester City from Atletico Madrid for a club record £63 million, the Spanish midfielder will have sights set on claiming a starting role as quickly as possible.
 Is Pep Guardiola’s thought process working along the same line?

 Rodri, full name Rodrigo Hernandez Cascante, made his way at Villarreal, making 43 appearances for the club’s B side before earning his first-team debut in December 2015.
 The youngster’s instantly recognisable talent tempted Atletico into paying close to £18 million for him last summer.
-Only thirteen months later, he brought in three-and-a-half times more.
+Only thirteen months later, he brought in two-and-a-half times more.

 That profit is warranted.
 Rodri took this past season’s La Liga in his stride, amassing 32 starts along with four goal contributions.
 He formed an effective midfield trio alongside Saul and Koke, to aid Los Rojiblancos to a second-place finish while ensuring Champions League qualification for the seventh consecutive campaign under Diego Simeone.

 Rodri’s broken into Spain’s national team, too.
 He appeared 16 times at various youth levels before making his full international debut in March 2018.
 The 23-year-old has gone on to earn five more caps, with his most recent coming in last month’s 4-1 Euro 2020 qualifier victory away at the Faroe Islands.
 He’s expected to play a key role in upcoming games for Robert Moreno’s side.